liouh/puzzle/README.md

 Tower of Saviors | Web Version
 ==============================

-Match-3 puzzle game variation using assets from iOS/Android title [Tower of Saviors](http://www.towerofsaviors.com/en/tutorial)
+Match-3 puzzle game using assets from iOS/Android title [Tower of Saviors](http://www.towerofsaviors.com/en/tutorial)

 You can access [an online version here](http://liouh.com/puzzle/)

 ### Instructions

 Tap on a gem and drag to swap with adjacent gems.
 You can make as many swaps as you'd like (within 6 seconds).
-As such, it's possible to create large combos every turn.
+With enough practice, a player can create large combos every turn.

 Supported touch events: